-Albert Camus once said, "one's work is nothing but this slow trek to rediscover, through the detours of art, those one or two great and simple things, in which their heart first opened."
+Albert Camus once said, "One's work is nothing but this slow trek to rediscover, through the detours of art, those one or two great and simple things, in which their heart first opened."

 "Today, like any other day, we may wake up empty and frightened.
 If you take the time to open a door to the study and read, take down a musical instrument as well.
 Let the beauty we love be what we do.
 There are hundreds of ways to kneel and kiss the ground.
 Try to imagine the first jazz musician.
 They weren't playing for an audience, or a market, or working on their next recording, or touring with their show, or working on their image.
 They were playing out of need, out of their need for the music."

-Karcher's radio broadcasting career began on England's Radio BHN on a program entitled American Heart Beat, a countdown of America's Top 40.
+Karcher's radio broadcasting career began in Birmingham, England on Radio BHN with a program entitled "American Heart Beat," a countdown of America's Top 40 hits.

-"That... was a struggle.
-With a title such as that, one might expect the format to be jazz.
-After all, is jazz not the true American heart-beat?" asks Karcher, "however, the program was pre-formatted, saving me from having to select the music to air.
+"That... that was a struggle.
+With a title such as "American Heart Beat," at least for me - I would expect the format to be jazz.
+After all, is jazz not the true American heart-beat?" asks Karcher, "However, the program was pre-formatted, saving me from having to select the music to air.
 I had very little knowledge about pop-culture music.
-I was listening to ther likes of Keith Jarrett, Miles Davis, Hank Mobley, Lee Morgan and so forth.
+I was listening to the likes of Keith Jarrett, Miles Davis, Hank Mobley, Lee Morgan and so forth.
 You want an American heart beat?
-Listen to Bud Powell, Coleman Hawkins, or Shelly Manne.
-They're the perfect example of the American Heart Beat."
+Listen to Bud Powell, Coleman Hawkins or Ben Webster.
+THEY'RE the perfect example of the "American Heart Beat."

 Returning to the USA, Karcher then reunited with radio once again at Philadelphia's jazz station WRTI for a brief time, then to Princeton University's WPRB.
 He then came to WBGO Jazz 88.3 FM in 1997.